 - 1. Your committee will have comments and a discussion with you.
-At the end, the committee makes a recommendation: Pass, Pass with minor revisions, Pass with major revisions, or Fail. - 2.
-If you have revisions, you must submit a copy of the Thesis Defense Report Form (Pass/Fail form) to Graduate College within 10 working days of the defense.
-A copy of the Pass/Fail form should be submitted to the advising office as well. - 3.
-You must be registered for at least one credit hour of graduate level coursework each semester until the final submission of your thesis.
-Revisions must be completed within one year from the date of the defense. - 4.
-After you have passed the defense and/or completed all required revisions, your committee chair should sign part D on your Pass/Fail form. - 5.
+In the end, the committee makes a recommendation: Pass, Pass with minor revisions, Pass with major revisions, or Fail. - 2.
+You must be registered for at least one credit hour of graduate-level coursework each semester until the final submission of your thesis.
+Revisions must be completed within one year from the date of the defense. - 3.
+After you have passed the defense and/or completed all required revisions, your committee chair should sign part D on your Pass/Fail form. - 4.
 Upload your thesis online through ProQuest.